enqueuer-land/enqueuer/README.md

 ### frequently asked question
-1. Given that **enqueuer** is a tool that tests event-driven-components and it is also an event-driven-component, does it test itself?
+1.	**Q**: Given that **enqueuer** is a tool that tests event-driven-components and it is also an event-driven-component, does it test itself?\
-	- I'm glad that you asked.
-As a matter of fact, yes, it does test itself, [absolutely, check it out](/src/inceptionTest/inception.test.ts "Inception Test")
+	**A**: I'm glad that you asked.
+As a matter of fact, yes, it does test itself, absolutely, [check it out.](/src/inceptionTest/inception.test.ts "Inception Test")
-\
-\
-\

 ###### IPC mechanisms currently supported are:
         standard input; standard output; files; UDS; http; amqp and mqtt.